This overview is a great place to start if you're new to Kumu. Take some time to read it through from end to end!

 L to add a loop.
 Or, hold

-alt on your keyboard, the click the map to add an element.
+option on Mac, then click the map to add an element.
 Hold

 alt and click-and-drag from an element to create a connection.

 If you're building your map by hand, you should definitely give sketch mode a try!
 Click the green button and select Sketch to activated sketch mode.

 Once sketch mode is activated, you can add an element by clicking anywhere on the map, and you can add a connection by clicking and dragging from an existing element.